Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Experiment results

 In this experiment, NOKOV motion capture system is used to record the ground truth pose of the leader and follower robots.
 The snapshuts of the experiment process is shown in Fig. \ref{snapshut2}.
 The estimated error $\tilde{\textbf{e}}_{i}$ defined in (\ref{estimate_error}) are shown in Fig. \ref{estimation error}.
 Fig. \ref{estimation error} A shows the position estimate error $\tilde{e}_{x,i}$ and $\tilde{e}_{y,i}$, Fig. \ref{estimation error} B shows the orientation estimate error $\tilde{e}_{c,i}$ and $\tilde{e}_{s,i}$.
 The tracking error $\textbf{e}_{i}$ defined in (\ref{tracking error}) are shown in Fig. \ref{tracking error}.
 Fig. \ref{estimation error} A shows the position tracking error $e_{x,i}$ and $e_{y,i}$, Fig. \ref{estimation error} B shows the orientation estimation error $e_{c,i}$ and $e_{s,i}$.
 One can see that when the measurement data is collected sufficiently, the estimation error and tracking error fast converge.
 The formation control task is achieved.
 This experiment verifies the effectiveness of the proposed localization algorithm.

-\blue{To verify the consistency of the algorithm's results under various initial conditions, we conducted Tb3 swarm formation experiments under 10 different initial conditions, with each experiment lasting 150 seconds.
+To verify the consistency of the algorithm's results under various initial conditions, we conducted Tb3 swarm formation experiments under 10 different initial conditions, with each experiment lasting 150 seconds.
 We recorded the average estimation and control errors throughout the experiment, as well as the relative pose estimation and tracking control error results, as shown in Fig. \ref{E3_1}.
 The results indicate that the experimental results at different initial positions exhibit strong consistency.
-Any observed differences in the results are primarily attributed to variations in the measurement noise from the sensors utilized in each experiment.
-A snapshot of experiments, initiated from three different initial conditions in ten sets of experiments, can be found in Appendix \ref{supplemental}-F.}
+A snapshot of experiments, initiated from three different initial conditions in ten sets of experiments, can be found in Appendix \ref{supplemental}-G.